foorhad/foorhad/README.md

 - <h1>👋 Hi, I’m @foorhad </h1>

 ---------------
- _i'm studing at Bangladesh Sweden Polytechnic Institute from Department of CST_
+ __i'm a student now i'm studing at Bangladesh Sweden Polytechnic Institute from Department of CST__

 ## All Social Account
 [Linkedin]()